 If you said that the obvious solution is for US Airways and friends to simply replace their 50-seaters with bigger regional jets that seat 67+, that may not be so easy to do.
 The scope clause in US Airways’ contract with its pilots says that the airline’s regional partners can only operate 110 such large RJs.
 And yes, they do currently fly 110.
 Getting approval to add more would depend upon a new labor contract.

 US Airways is actually better situated when it comes to operating such large regional jets than some other airlines.
 American Airlines is limited to 47 big RJs.
 Continental’s pilot contract effectively forbids them, causing Continental to opt for modern 70-seat turboprops instead.
 Like US Airways, American and Continental (as part of the merger integration with United) are negotiating new pilot contracts.
-The specifics of those deals, including what specific types of aircraft regional partners can operate and in what quantities, along with the price of fuel, will go a long way to determining how many 50-seaters are in the air five years from now, and how many communities lose some or all of their air service.Read full article » Comments Off
+The specifics of those deals, including what specific types of aircraft regional partners can operate and in what quantities, along with the price of fuel, will go a long way to determining how many 50-seaters are in the air five years from now, and how many communities lose some or all of their air service.Read full article » Comments Off on About those 50-seat regional jets

 And it’s a summer seasonal, beginning May 24.
 You’ll recall that US Airways wanted to run a second Charlotte-Frankfurt flight this past summer but couldn’t get properly timed landing and takeoff slots in Frankfurt.
 Well, FRA just opened its fourth runway, which eases that constraint, and allows the second flight to proceed in summer 2012.